Shizu-ka/Format-New-Line/README.md

 # Delete New Line
- This tool can be use to delete every new line after you copy a text
+ This tool can be used to delete every new line after you copy a text
 ![](META-INF/demo.gif)